KMakgobotloane/Keke_CSS_Day1/README.md

 # Keke_CSS_Day1

-Welcom to the Coding Summer School
+Welcome to the Coding Summer School

+This is day 1 files and folders